Open-Attestation/adr/universal_transfer.md

 ### Considerations in this implementation

 1. The decryption key is now in the path instead of appearing after `#`.
 If the connection is not secure, the key might be leaked to mitm.
+2. W3C Verifiable Claim's presentation model might be better to represent intent.
+However, for this implementation we are not doing that because of the following reasons:
+- The `termsOfUse` model is not well defined yet
+- We do not have a "wallet" for the credential presenter to sign on the `presentation` object

 ### Implementation details